amaas-fintech/amaas-core-sdk-excel/README.md

 ## Quick start
 This project allows developers to develop Excel user defined functions (UDF) to retrieve data by calling AWS endpoint URL.

-To connect to your AWS
+To authenticate your AWS with Secure Remote Password (SRP)
 ```
 Navigate to App.config:
     <add key="USERNAME" value="" />